-It’s a good idea to hire an HVAC company to inspect and do maintenance on your system every fall and spring.
-They’ll do things like inspect and clean the wiring and mechanisms of the unit, which is bit more challenging for the average homeowner.
+It's a good idea to hire an HVAC company to inspect and do maintenance on your system every fall and spring.
+They'll do things like inspect and clean the wiring and mechanisms of the air conditioner and furnace, which is bit more challenging for the average homeowner.

 Some things you should do immediately; other tasks only need to be done seasonally or once a year.